HonkingGoose/git-gosling/docs/getting_started/list_of_abbreviations.md

 title: List of abbreviations
 ---

-You'll find the following abbreviations in the guide:
+This guide uses the following abbreviations:

 | Abbreviation | Full name                          |
 | :----------: | ---------------------------------- |